 The Authority reported gross revenues, benefit levels, and average wage rates separately for each recipient.
 However, the actual company names were not listed with that information.

-The reported summary of the terms and conditions for assistance did not include the anticipated wage rates.
+In addition, the reported summary of the terms and conditions for assistance did not include the anticipated wage rates.